deven-org/telemetry-functions/docs/DEPLOYMENT.md

 To set the secrets find the AWS Systems Manager, then under `Application Management` select `Parameter Store`.
 Click on the `Create parameter` button.
 Fill out the form with the values provided in the list above.

+If one needs to create a secret for a AWS instance different then the default one a postfix needs to be used.
+The postfix needs to be the same as the value that was used when the new instance was created.

+The schema for the secrets for such an instance is {SECRET_NAME}-{POSTFIX}, e.g. `/telemetry/github-access-token/data-postfixvalue`.

+The name for the secret can also be found in the deployed AWS lambda instance under the 'Configuration' -> 'Environment variables'

+## Add New AWS Instance

+To add a new instance for a new project stack, e.g. a GitHub organization, these are the steps to be made, please follow them in the order they are written down.

+> [!IMPORTANT]
+> Right now it is not configurable where the data is stored.
+> All data will be stored in the data repository of the DEVEN organization.

+1. **Create a GitHub token**

+    The telemetry stack needs to be able to access the code and workflows of the systems that should be observed.

+    Please follow the instructions under [GitHub access token](./ARCHITECTURE.md#github_access_token) to create such a token.

+2. **Configure secrets for new instance**

+    A maintainer of the telemetry project with AWS access needs to configure the secrets for the new instance.
+    This includes the created GitHub token from the step before.

+    Which secrets need to be configured and where is documented in the [secrets](#secrets) section of this document.

+    It is important to align here on the postfix that will be used for the new secrets and AWS instance.
+The recommendation is to use the name of the organization/project.

+3. **Deploy new AWS instance**

+    To deploy the new instance the [Project Deployment workflow](https://github.com/deven-org/telemetry-functions/actions/workflows/deployment-project.yml) needs to be used.

+    In this workflow one needs to select the 'Run workflow' button and there under the 'Project Name' the same postfix that was used in the prior step needs to be used.

+    If the values of the 'Project Name' and the postfix used in the last step are not the same, the telemetry instance will not work!

+4. **Define webhook in Github**

+    In this step the webhook will be setup for the organization/project.

+    The URL for the webhook can be found in the output of the workflow of the previous step.
+To find the URL follow these steps:
+    - open the 'Project Deployment' workflow that was started in the [actions tab](https://github.com/deven-org/telemetry-functions/actions/workflows/deployment-project.yml)
+    - select the 'deploy' job
+    - in that job open the 'Deploy' step and scroll of the bottom of it
+    - here the value for `TelemetryFunctionsStack-[YOUR-POSTFIX].ApiUrl` is the URL of the AWS instance

+    Once the URL of the AWS instance is copied go to the GitHub settings of the organization/project select there 'Webhooks' and click on the button 'Add Webhook'.

+    In the form paste the URL of the AWS instance under 'Payload URL'.
+    As 'Content Type' select 'application/json'.
+    For 'Secret' use the secret provided by the person that created the secrets in the second step.
+    And last for the question of which events should trigger the webhook select 'Let me select individual events' and follow the [adding a webhook documentation](./ARCHITECTURE.md#adding-a-webhook-to-a-project).

+    Once the webhook is saved it should start to send events to the new AWS instance.

+5. **Test the webhook**

+    To test the webhook one can create a new PR in one of the now connected projects.

+    Only the creation of a PR should already trigger events that are send to the new AWS instance.
+If the delivery of the events was successful can be seen in the created webhook in GitHub.

+    If one selects the newly created webhook in GitHub and scrolls to the end there are all events listed that are send to the new AWS instance.
+In front of each event should be a green checkmark to symbolize that the delivery was successful.
+If that is not the case please get in touch with the maintainer that helped to setup the new instance to get support in finding and solving the issue.

+## Cleanup AWS Instance

+To cleanup and existing instance of a project stack, e.g. a GitHub organization, these are the steps to be made, please follow them in the order they are written down.

+1. **Double check**

+    Please double check that the AWS instance you want to delete should be deleted.

+2. **Run workflow**

+    We have a [cleanup project workflow](https://github.com/deven-org/telemetry-functions/actions/workflows/cleanup-project.yml) to delete an existing AWS stack.

+    In this workflow one needs to select the 'Run workflow' button and there under the 'Project Name' the same postfix that was used to create the instance needs to be used.

+    A maintainer of the telemetry project with AWS access can provide the postfix.

+3. **Delete secrets**

+    A maintainer of the telemetry project with AWS access needs to delete the secrets of the deleted instance.

+    Please make sure that **only** the secrets of the deleted AWS instance are deleted.
+They can be identified by the postfix.

+4. **Delete GitHub access token**

+    The project/organization that used the deleted AWS instance needed to provide a GitHub access token which was used by the webhook.
+As this access token is not needed anymore it should be communicated to the maintainers of the project/organization that this access token should be deleted.